-The Issue Details tab displays provides the following information for the selected issue:
+The Audit tab provides the following information for the selected issue:

-- User assigned to the issue (if set) - Analysis tag value - Any custom tags defined for the application in Micro Focus Fortify Software Security Center - Comments added for the issue - Information (abstract) about the selected issue (top right) - Analysis evidence that the analyzer used to produce the results file (bottom right).
-For a description of the analysis evidence, see "Analysis Evidence View" on page 40.
+- User assigned to the issue (if set) - Analysis tag value - Any custom tags defined for the application in Micro Focus Fortify Software Security Center - Comments added for the issue (bottom left) - Information (abstract) about the selected issue (top right) - Analysis trace that the analyzer used to produce the results file (bottom right).
+For a description of the analysis trace, see "Analysis Trace View" on page 53.

-To update the audit results at any time with Fortify Software Security Center, click Refresh .
+To update the audit results at any time with Fortify Software Security Center, click Refresh 🧟.